orphu/ThurdKind/README.md

 It will cycle through several effects:

 * Color fade.
 All LEDs a solid color.
-Slightly modifed from the example.
+Slightly modified from the example.
 It will pick a nice HSV color, but leave out the saturation and only lower the value a little to keep the colors nice and bright.

+* Chaser.
+A simple color chase with variable direction and width.

-* Since wave chase.
+* Sine wave chase.
 Again, slightly modified from the original to shift the hue up and down with amplitude to give more variety.
 They also move faster.

 * Close Encounter.
-Mimics the mothership.
+Mimics the mother ship.

+* Quad colors.
+Each arm of the quad cycles through colors.

+* Quad sine chase.
+A radial pulsing color chase, with a random sparkly effect.